hypo69/hypo/docs/gemini/out/en/explainer/src/utils/path.md

 **Variables:**

 *   `MODE`: A string variable.
-This code defines a variable `MODE = 'dev'`, but it does not utilize this variable.
+This code defines a variable ``, but it does not utilize this variable.
 *   `path` and `relative_path`: These variables are Path objects, representing file system paths.